Caroline Dolehide: 2023: WTA 1000 final & top 50 in singles, major semifinal in doubles

-In 2023 she reached back-to-back quarterfinals at the Australian Open partnering Anna Kalinskaya.
+In 2023, Dolehide reached back-to-back quarterfinals at the Australian Open, partnering Anna Kalinskaya.

-Ranked No. 206, she reached her second tour-level quarterfinal at the 2023 Monterrey Open as a qualifier defeating Jule Niemeier and Anna Karolína Schmiedlová and her first since Québec City in 2017.
-As a result she moved close to 40 positions up in the rankings.
+Ranked No. 206, she reached her second WTA Tour-level quarterfinal at the 2023 Monterrey Open as a qualifier defeating Jule Niemeier and Anna Karolína Schmiedlová and her first since Québec City in 2017.
+As a result, she moved close to 40 positions up in the rankings.